getbrevo/brevo-node/docs/TransactionalSMSApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.TransactionalSMSApi();
+var apiInstance = new Brevo.TransactionalSMSApi();

-var sendTransacSms = new BrevoNode.SendTransacSms(); // SendTransacSms | Values to send a transactional SMS
+var sendTransacSms = new Brevo.SendTransacSms(); // SendTransacSms | Values to send a transactional SMS

 apiInstance.sendTransacSms(sendTransacSms).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);